Ecumenism Awareness: Monophysites (Non-Chalcedonians)

 masterful study St.

 Cyril of Alexandria: The Christological Controversy : Its History, Theology, and Texts.
-As Daniel Larison noted in his blog:
+As Daniel Larison noted in his blog (no longer online as of 2013):

 The most significant consequence of Fr.
 McGuckin's book, from the perspective of the Orthodox